ixofoundation/genesis/impacthub-3/README_INSTALL.md

     ```

     The impacthub-3 directory includes:
-    - The network's genesis file `genesis.json ((TODO))`, which includes impacthub-3's network details, parameters and starting data.
+    - The network's genesis file `genesis.json`, which includes impacthub-3's network details, parameters and starting data.
     - `InstallImpacthub.sh`, which is to be run in the next step to install all the requirements and blockchain software to participate in the network.

 4. Access the impacthub-3 folder and run the installation script: